-Over the last few weeks, one of the most common questions we receive from our readers has been: What things are needed to buy a house in 2018?
+Over the last few weeks, one of the most common questions we receive from our readers has been: What things are needed to buy a house?

-3 Things Needed to Buy a House in 2018 (With a Mortgage)
+3 Things Needed to Buy a House (With a Mortgage)

 Note: This article assumes that you are using a mortgage loan to finance your purchase.
 Buyers who pay cash for a house have fewer requirements than those who use loans.
 But since most people use financing when buying a home, that is the audience we will address.

-Here are three things you might need to qualify for a mortgage and buy a home in 2018.
+Here are three things you might need to qualify for a mortgage and buy a home.

 1. A decent credit score, ideally 600 or higher.